Engage Students with Online Discussions

 Evaluate Ways to Assess Student Work

 There are opportunities for both formative and summative assessment in online discussion.
-For example, you can use the following features in the Moodle Forum:
+For example, you can use assessment and evaluation tools in Canvas.

 When you decide how to assess your students, consider these factors: